Duodenum: Lymphatic drainage

 The lymphatic vessels follow the arteries in a retrograde fashion.
 The anterior lymphatic vessels drain into the pancreatoduodenal lymph nodes located along the superior and inferior pancreatoduodenal arteries and then into the pyloric lymph nodes (along the gastroduodenal artery).
 The posterior lymphatic vessels pass posterior to the head of the pancreas and drain into the superior mesenteric lymph nodes.
 Efferent lymphatic vessels from the duodenal lymph nodes ultimately pass into the celiac lymph nodes.

 Histology

 Under microscopy, the duodenum has a villous mucosa.
-This is distinct from the mucosa of the pylorus, which directly joins to the duodenum.
+This is distinct from the mucosa of the pylorus, which directly joins the duodenum.
 Like other structures of the gastrointestinal tract, the duodenum has a mucosa, submucosa, muscularis externa, and adventitia.
 Glands line the duodenum, known as Brunner's glands, which secrete mucus and bicarbonate in order to neutralise stomach acids.
 These are distinct glands not found in the ileum or jejunum, the other parts of the small intestine.

 Variation

+The duodenum's close anatomical association with the pancreas creates differences in function based on the position and orientation of the organs.
+The congenital abnormality, annular pancreas, causes a portion of the pancreas to encircle the duodenum.
+In an extramural annular pancreas, the pancreatic duct encircles the duodenum which results in gastrointestinal obstruction.
+An intramural annular pancreas is characterized by pancreatic tissue that is fused with the duodenal wall, causing duodenal ulceration.